arunbaby0/arunbaby.com/_ai_agents/0018-voice-agent-frameworks.md

 ## 1. Introduction: The WebRTC Nightmare

-In Day 16, we built a WebSocket pipeline.
-That works for server-to-server or simple hobby apps.
+Simple WebSocket pipelines work for server-to-server or simple hobby apps.
 But if you want to run a Voice Agent in a browser (Chrome/Safari), connect to a Telephone Line (SIP), or handle bad 4G connections, you enter the world of **WebRTC (Web Real-Time Communication)**.

 **Why WebRTC is Hard (The "DIY" Trap):**